Efezinocode/Efezinocode/README.md

 ## 🚀 My Story

-I'm **Uzezi Great Efezino**, a developer from Nigeria with a big goal:
+I'm **Efezino Great Uzezi**, a developer from Nigeria with a big goal:

 > **Use technology to solve real problems, build useful products, and create opportunities for myself and others.**